DanielCufino/devrel-public-workshops/README.md

    - You also need to leave the `Unpause etl_releaf on trigger` box checked - this will unpause the dag so it can complete its manual run and will run based on any scheduled provided going forward until you manually pause it again.
 3. After you trigger the dag, notice what happens in the grid to the left side of the dag overview.
 After a few seconds you should see a successful run as a green bar, with green boxes for each sucessfully completed task instance.
 (A task instance is a run of a task in a specific dag run.)
 4. Click on the green box for the latest `summarize_onboarding` task instance - you should see the logs, with a summary of the user onboarding and tree recommendations you just created.
 5. Take a closer look at the structure and code of this dag.
 Review the graph and the code in the Airflow UI, and see if you can understand how the dag works.
+The screenshot below shows you how to navigate the Airflow UI to switch to the DAG graph (1), see the logs of an individalual task instance (2) and view the code of the DAG (3).

 ![Screenshot of the Airflow UI showing how to access the dag graph and dag code](/img/switch_view.png)